thiemok/discord-playtime/README.md

 * clone the repo
 * run `npm install`
 * copy `config.json.default` to `config.json` and fill in your options
-* start the bot with `node playtime.js` and use the generated link to add the bot to your server
+* start the bot with `npm start` and use the generated link to add the bot to your server